 - Use some cotton strings to ignite the fire.
 Within a few hours or days, the stump will burn down.

 - Ensure the fire doesn’t spread by taking all necessary precautions.

-However, this is only possible if the tree is alive because you need to cut the stump to expose its living tissues before treating it with diesel fuel.
+However, this is only possible if the tree is alive because you must cut the stump to expose its living tissues before treating it with diesel fuel.

-For reliable results, you can cut the stump far down the ground (below where suckers can grow) and drill deeper to expose the living tissues.
-Then you paint the top surface of the stump, keeping in mind not to spill some fuel onto the ground.
+For reliable results, cut the stump far down the ground (below where suckers can grow) and drill deeper to expose the living tissues.
+Then, paint the top surface of the stump, keeping in mind not to spill some fuel onto the ground.

 How Much Diesel to Kill a Tree?

 If you do it right, the amount of diesel to kill a tree mainly depends on the tree size you’re trying to eliminate.
 It’s clear-cut that you’ll use more fuel in large trees than you will need in small ones.